 Field Sow Thistle is an introduced and naturalized erect perennial forb, growing 2 to 5 feet high on stems contain a milky juice.
 The plant may branch a little in the upper part, the stems are dull green, round and usually smooth, and often with hard or woody hollow bases.

 The leaves are alternate, 4x longer than wide, mostly pinnately divided with 2 to 5 lobes with pointed tips to the lobes.
 These are concentrated in the lower part of the stem.
-They have heart-shaped bases which have a pair of small rounded basal lobes (auricles) which clasp the stem, but do not curve around the stem.
+They have heart-shaped bases which have a pair of small rounded basal lobes (auricles) which clasp the stem, but are not united around the stem.
 All edges with small prickles.
 The upper leaves will be much shorter and less divided or not divided at all.
 The leaf surfaces are green, free from hair, free from prickles along the underside mid-vein.
+Prickles only on the margins.
 Leaves also have milky juice.

-The floral array is an open branched cluster at the top of the stems of several flower heads, not all open at one time.
+The floral array is an open branched cluster of several flower heads, at the top of the stems, not all open at one time.
 The cluster is on a long stalk.
 The base of the cluster and at divisions of the cluster there may be small bracts.

-The flowers are between 1-1/4 to 2 inches wide, each on a short stalk, and composed of numerous fertile ray florets with whitish corolla tubes with yellow rays, the rays, toothed at the tip, as long as the tubes.
-Stamens (5) and anthers are pale yellow and tightly surround the pistil and style.
+The flowers are between 1-1/4 to 2 inches wide, largest of our Minnesota Sow Thistles, each on a short stalk, and composed of numerous fertile ray florets with whitish corolla tubes with yellow rays, the rays, toothed at the tip, and as long as the tubes.
+Disc florets are lacking.
+Stamens (5) and anthers are pale yellow and tightly surround the pistil and style, which is exserted from the corolla during flowering.
 The flower head base (the involucre) has many green bracts (phyllaries) in 2 or 3 series, the outer series shorter, the inner series longer with pointed slightly recurved tips.
 All have a darker green mid-vein.
 There are two varieties (see below at page bottom) one with glandular hair on the phyllaries, and one without.
 The same condition applies to the flower stalks.

 Seed: Fertile flowers mature to a dry reddish-brown cypselae (seed resembling an achene), 2.5 to 3.5 mm long, oblong to ellipsoid, without a beak, hairless, wrinkled, with 4 to 5 ribs on each side and with a tuft of fine white hair for wind dispersion.

 Habitat: Field Sow Thistle propagates from re-seeding and from its root system which consists of long, spreading rhizomes.
 It grows in many waste places, accepts various soils, moist to slightly dry conditions, but needs full sun.
-Flowering is this area is usually early to mid summer.
+Flowering is this area is usually early to mid summer and then into Autumn.

 Names: The genus Sonchus, is the old Greek name for 'hollow' and was applied due to the hollow stem of the Sow Thistle and the species arvensis, means 'of planted fields' and accounts for the common name.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The origin of the name 'Sow Thistle' is ancient but obscure.
 'Corn Sow Thistle' refers to the plants frequent appearance in corn fields.

 Above: Most leaves of the plant are on the lower stem section.
-Illustration by Norman Criddle.
+Illustration courtesy Kurt Stüber's Online Library.

 Below: 1st photo - Typical floral array of several flower heads per flower stalk.
 The variety pictured here is without glandular hair.
 2nd photo - A seed head.